 For delivering sound, audio-capable systems have traditionally relied upon speakers or headphones, both of which are inexpensive options for producing audio of sufficient fidelity for most applications of auditory displays.
-Privacy and the potentially intrusive nature of delivering sounds through speakers are inter-related, basic concerns.
+Privacy and the potentially intrusive nature of delivering sounds through speakers are interrelated, basic concerns.
 When used in the presence of other people, speakers not only may compromise a user's privacy, but also can interfere with the activities of those nearby or cause annoyance.
-Headphones may circumvent these problems, but having one's ear's covered by headphones introduces new difficulties for interacting with and maintaining awareness of one's surroundings.
-Blind users, for instance, gather a majority of their environmental information through from sound, and they will generally be unwilling to cover their ears, even to use a potentially beneficial system.
+Headphones may circumvent these problems, but having one's ears covered by headphones introduces new difficulties for interacting with and maintaining awareness of one's surroundings.
+Blind users, for instance, gather a majority of their environmental information from sound, and they will generally be unwilling to cover their ears, even to use a potentially beneficial system.

 One potential solution that is actively being researched is bonephones-bone-conduction headphones.
-Small transducers sit on the mastoid behind the ear and vibrate the skull, effectively stimulating the cochlea directly and by-passing the outer and middle ear.
+Small transducers sit on the mastoid behind the ear and vibrate the skull, effectively stimulating the cochlea directly and bypassing the outer and middle ear.
 The ears remain uncovered, but the delivery of private audio messages is still possible.
-Within minimal equalization, bonephones have been shown to have similar psychoacoustic signatures as headphones with regard to thresholds (Walker & Stanley, 2005), and early research suggests that virtual spatialized audio is possible with bonephones (Stanley & Walker, 2006).
+With minimal equalization, bonephones have been shown to have similar psychoacoustic signatures as headphones with regard to thresholds (Walker and Stanley, 2005), and early research suggests that virtual spatialized audio is possible with bonephones (Stanley and Walker, 2006).
 The devices, however, are currently not widely available to consumers, and more research is needed to clarify the potential role for interference between audio delivered via bonephones and concurrent stimulation from environmental sound sources.

-Delivery of audio: Software
+32.4.9 Delivery of Audio: Software

-As described throughout this chapter, most digital devices have off-the-shelf hardware and software capabilities for sound production, and the success of auditory interfaces will primarily be a function of empirically-based design philosophies that embrace the use of sound.
+As described throughout this chapter, most digital devices have off-the-shelf hardware and software capabilities for sound production, and the success of auditory interfaces will primarily be a function of empirically based design philosophies that embrace the use of sound.
 No standard add-on software packages exist for the general production of custom nonspeech audio for use in interfaces.
 Many laboratories involved in research on auditory displays, however, have developed purpose-specific sonification software packages that are often available as free, open-source downloads.
-Applications for representing data with sound include NASA's Mathtraxx4, the Oregon State University Science Access Project's Accessible Graphing Calculator5, and the Georgia Tech Sonification Lab's Sonification Sandbox6 (see Davison & Walker, 2007; Walker & Cothran, 2003) and Auditory Abacus7 (Walker, Lindsay, & Godfrey, 2004).
-Stockman and colleagues (Stockman et al., 2005) are working on a prototype for a software package that works with Microsoft Excel and CSound to allow for sonifying cells of spreadsheets, while Hetzler and Tardiff (2006) have also developed an Excel plug-in for data sonification.
+Applications for representing data with sound include NASA's Mathtraxx,4 the Oregon State University Science Access Project's Accessible Graphing Calculator,5 the Georgia Tech Sonification Lab's Sonification Sandbox6 (see Walker and Cothran, 2003; Davison and Walker, 2007) and Auditory Abacus7 (Walker, Lindsay, and Godfrey, 2004).
+Stockman, Hind, and Frauenberger (2005) are working on a prototype for a software package that works with Microsoft Excel and CSound to allow sonification of cells of spreadsheets, while Hetzler and Tardiff (2006) have also developed an Excel plug-in for data sonification.
 Cook (2007) recently described a number of software development projects aimed at analyzing and synthesizing environmental sounds.
-Other resources of interest for the auditory
+Other resources of interest for the auditory interface designer include the web site of the International Community for Auditory Display8 as well as the AUDITORY electronic mail list,9 both of which offer access to experts with years of collective experience in implementing sounds for research and application.